qetate/qetate/README.md

 ## Introduction

 Hello!
-I'm Quinn, a recent graduate from Western Governors University with a B.S. in Data Analytics.
-I also hold a A.A.S. in Computer Information Technology - Programming from Northeast State Community College.
+I'm Quinn, a recent graduate with a B.S. in Data Analytics from Western Governors University.
+I also hold an A.A.S. in Computer Information Technology - Programming from Northeast State Community College.
+I am now pursuing an M.S. in Marketing with a concentration in Marketing Analytics.
+I'm passionate about using my technical skills and marketing knowledge to uncover insights from data and help businesses make smarter, more informed decisions.

 - Proficient in software development languages like C#, HTML/CSS, PHP, and JavaScript.
 - Skilled in SQL, Python, and R for data wrangling, analysis, and machine learning.